Not a prerequisite before support begins. The foundation everything else is built on.

 This is not a philosophy.
 It is how nervous systems work.
 And it is why we do not skip the foundation.

-At Neurodivergent Empowered, feeling safe is built in - through consistent practitioners, predictable environments, no pressure to perform, and explicit permission to be exactly as you are on any given day.
-Feeling safe is not a prerequisite before support begins.
+At The Nest, feeling safe is built in through consistent people, predictable environments, no pressure to perform, and explicit permission to be exactly as you are on any given day.
+Feeling safe is not a prerequisite before participation begins.
 It is woven into every interaction from the very first contact.

 These are not guidelines.
-They are commitments that shape every decision we make, from how supports are structured to how practitioners are trained.
+They are commitments that shape every decision we make, from how environments are structured to how our team is trained.

 Stimming, opting out, non-speaking communication, and different ways of engaging are standard here, not accommodations you have to ask for.